 Prolonged stress, as many of us have experienced over the last year, can lead to inflammation too, so now is the perfect time to embrace those omega 3s.

 It soothes the skin

 Keeping on the subject of inflammation, omega 3s can calm down inflammatory skin concerns such as eczema , acne and psoriasis , according to Shabir.
 “They’re also good for protecting the skin from general ageing since inflammation in the body is the most widely accepted theory of ageing of the body, including skin,” he adds.

 It supports immunity

-Over the last year there's been much talk of immunity, and omega 3s have been shown to be beneficial to immunity, says Charlotte.
+these days, we're all more aware of our immunity , and omega 3s have been shown to be beneficial, says Charlotte.
 "The fats in omega 3 are an important part of our cell membrane, making up the outer layer that surrounds each cell.
 This influences what comes in and out and acts as an important signaller to immune response."

 It moisturises the skin

 For soft skin, omega 3s are an essential in your supplement routine.
 “Studies have shown that omega 3 plays a role in the production of sebum which keeps your skin moisturised and hydrated, creating a barrier to keep potential irritants out,” says Charlotte.

 Shabir agrees on their barrier-boosting power, adding: “Omega 3s are required for the manufacture of ceramides in the skin, which are responsible for preventing the skin from losing water.”
 In fact, a 2015 study showed that fish oil supplementation increased hydration, decreased transepidermal waterless and alleviated itching caused by dry skin.

 It can provide sun protection